Catalysis for promoting industrial sustainability

 Also discussed was how the development and design of new catalysts plays an important role in the exploitation of new energy sources with low-carbon intensity.
 This includes the switch from conventional technology (with burning fossil fuels) to less emission intensive sources (such as decarbonised electricity) to derive the chemistry of a process.
 A promising option in this direction is the shift from the thermal heaters to electrical heaters for the industrial processes which requires designing new catalysts and redesigning reactors.

-More information on this topic can be found on Dr. Christopher’s research group website here.
+More information on catalysis can be found on Dr. Christopher’s research group website here.

 Photo credit: Tasos Mansour